 The Panel Interview

 In a panel interview, the candidate is interviewed by several people at once.
-Although it can be quite intimidating, you should try to remain calm.
-Try to establish rapport with each member of the panel.
-Make eye contact with each one as you answer his or her question.
+Although it can be quite intimidating, you should remain calm.
+Try to establish rapport with all members of the panel.
+Make eye contact with each one as you answer his or her questions.